galaxyproject/galaxy-hub/src/admin/config/apache-proxy/index.md

 Thus, all requests on your server (for example, [http://www.example.org/](http://www.example.org/)) are now redirected to Galaxy.
 Because this example uses the "root" of your web server, you may want to use a [VirtualHost](http://httpd.apache.org/docs/2.2/vhosts/) to be able to run other sites from this same server.

-If your Apache server is set up to use <tt>mod_security</tt>, you may need to modify the value of the <tt>SecRequestBodyLimit</tt>.
+If your Apache server is set up to use `mod_security`, you may need to modify the value of the `SecRequestBodyLimit`.
 The default value on some systems will limit uploads to only a few kilobytes.

 Since Apache is more efficient at serving static content, it is best to serve it directly, reducing the load on the Galaxy process and allowing for more effective compression (if enabled), caching, and pipelining.
 To do so, your configuration will now become: